-Jacqueline is a member of the WTU ECE Task Force and serves as a Trustee with the WTU VEBA Board.
+Jacqueline is a member of the WTU and DCAEYC ECE Task Force and serves as a Trustee with the WTU VEBA Board.
 She chairs the William “Bill” Simons Scholarship Committee and is a member of the National Black Child Development Institute, Delta Kappa Gamma International Society and a proud member of Delta Sigma Theta Sorority Inc.

 Jacqueline is the mother of Jon and three exceptional grandchildren, Jon the Second, Autumn, and Harmony.